Optimal binary search tree: Hu–Tucker and Garsia–Wachs algorithms

 In the special case that all of the $A_i$ values are zero, the optimal tree can be found in time $O(n\log n)$.
 This was first proved by T. C. Hu and Alan Tucker in a paper that they published in 1971.
 A later simplification by Garsia and Wachs, the Garsia–Wachs algorithm, performs the same comparisons in the same order.
 The algorithm works by using a greedy algorithm to build a tree that has the optimal height for each leaf, but is out of order, and then constructing another binary search tree with the same heights.

+Example Code Snippet

+The following code snippet determines an optimal binary search tree when given a set of keys and probability values that the key is the search key: